You are here: American University School of International Service Master of Science in Development Management

 Student Cohort

 The MS in Development Management (MSDM) is the only master of science degree offered by the School of International Service.
-The degree requires 39–42 credit hours of graduate coursework, including a required 6-credit individual capstone, Management Practicum, which is a distinct component of the degree.
+Beginning in Fall 2025, the degree will require 30 credit hours of graduate coursework, including a required 3-credit individual capstone, Management Practicum.
 The capstone may be carried out in the US or abroad, with flexible arrangements and timing offered to meet varying needs of MSDM students.
-The MSDM degree can be completed in two years (full-time) or up to six years (part-time).
+The accelerated track requires 12 months of full-time enrollment beginning in the summer.
+Other full-time/part-time enrollment schedules are also possible.

 Explore degree flexibility options